Mannydheer/wksp-module-3-node-7-fetch-async-await/__lecture/2-fetch.md

 ---

 - `fetch()` is a JavaScript (but not in NodeJS) Promise-based function.
+- mainly FRONT END where ASYNC awit is backend,.
 - It's mainly used to
     - `GET` from somewhere
     - `POST` data somewhere